Spring New Student Orientation

 Emergency Food Assistance

 Emergency food assistance is available for students.
 The Church of the Covenant in partnership with student organizations and Thwing's Engagement and Operations office can provide a box of nonperishable food items to any CWRU student in need.
 Arrangements can be made by contacting Shelley Nelson-Bridger (firstname.lastname@example.org).

 GSC December Survey

 Each month, the Graduate Student Council wants to hear from you on a different topic.
 This month GSC wants to know how safe you feel on campus with regards to COVID-19.
 Take December's short survey to let your voice be heard and to have a chance at winning a gift card.

 With much of the campus population gone over the holiday break, here's reminders for some safety tips:

 - Bundle against the cold, but make sure you can see and hear clearly.

-- Always carry your ID and keys (campus buildings may lock at earlier and unexpected times).
+- Always carry your student ID and keys.

 - Inform CWRU security if you're working in a building after hours or on a day the University is closed.